Sapd/SteamChecksReborn/README.md

     * With this option being false, it will only do the hour-checks if he has the hours-played-information on public (recommended)
 * `LogInsteadofKick` (`true` or `false`) -- If true, will just log whether the player would pass the steamchecks, instead of actually kicking him on failure
 * `MaxVACBans` -- If `0`, will kick if the user has any VAC Ban.
 If `1`, will kick if the user has at least 2 VAC Bans, etc..
 Use `-1` to disable check.
+* `MinDaysSinceLastBan` -- Minimum Number of days since the last ban.
+Use `-1` to disable check.
+    * This option only makes sense, when `MaxVACBans` is greater than 0 or disabled with -1.
 * `MaxGameBans` -- If `0`, will kick if the user has any Game Ban.
 If `1`, will kick if the user has at least 2 Game Bans, etc..
 Use `-1` to disable check.

 ###### Those options require a **public** steam profile: